Bayesian posterior repartitioning for nested sampling: Bayesian posterior repartitioning

-We therefore propose an alternative solution here, which we consider to be more elegant.
-In this approach, $\beta$ is instead treated as a hyperparameter that is inferred in a Bayesian manner alongside the original parameters $\mTheta$, within a single run of the NS algorithm.
-This is straightforwardly achieved by defining the joint posterior
+We therefore propose an alternative approach here, which we consider to be considerably more elegant, whereby $\beta$ is instead treated as a hyperparameter that is inferred in a fully Bayesian manner alongside the original parameters $\mTheta$, within a single run of the NS algorithm.
+Although this approach is admittedly conceptually very simple, we view this as a virtue, in particular because the resulting Bayesian PR (BPR) method is considerably more powerful and flexible than the original PR technique in a number of important ways.
+The BPR method is based on defining the joint posterior

 where $\mpi(\mbeta)$ denotes the assumed prior on the hyperparameter $\mbeta$, and $\tilde{\mpi}(\mTheta | \mbeta)$ and $\tilde{\mL}(\mTheta, \mbeta)$ have precisely the forms (\ref{Eq:proportion}) and (\ref{eqn:newlike}), respectively.
-Since $\beta$ lies naturally in the range $[0,1]$, we define $\mpi(\mbeta)$ to be the uniform prior over this interval, although other choices may be accommodated if there is a strong movitation to adopt an alternative form in a particular problem.
-From the relation (\ref{Eq:equality}) and (\ref{Eq:Bayes}), one sees that (by construction)
+Since $\beta$ lies naturally in the range $[0,1]$, we define $\mpi(\mbeta)$ to be the uniform prior over this interval, although other choices may be accommodated if there is a strong motivation to adopt an alternative form in a particular problem.
+For example, if one wishes to extend the upper limit on $\beta$ to exceed unity to accommodate an over-dispersed original prior $\mpi(\mTheta)$ on the parameters, a natural prior on $\mbeta$ is $\mpi(\mbeta)=e^{-\mbeta}$ in the range $[0, \infty]$, which is the maximum-entropy distribution for a non-negative quantity for which one knows only that its expectation value is unity.
+In any case, from the relations (\ref{Eq:equality}) and (\ref{Eq:Bayes}), one sees that (by construction)

 Moreover, the corresponding evidence is given by

 so that the proportionality in (\ref{eq:modpost}) can be replaced by an equality.